Last Updated: February 8, 2022

 Well, no, it’s not going to be gone.
 Yes, Congress might have to act (and I’m pretty sure they will, given the rage they will face from constituents if they don’t), and we might see a bit lower benefits and a later retirement age (since the social security program was designed when lifespans were much shorter), but it won’t go away.

-And as described in my previous post, your SSI can be a pretty dang important part of your income later in life, and thus it’s vital to account for it.
+And as described in my previous post, your RIB can be a pretty dang important part of your income later in life, and thus it’s vital to account for it.

 Also in my previous post I described a method for withdrawing funds after achieving FIRE that I call the Tax and Penalty Minimization (TPM) method, which involves targeting specific taxable income levels to minimize taxes and penalties.

-But, to target a specific taxable income with SSI, you’ve gotta know how much of your SSI is taxable.
+But, to target a specific taxable income with RIB, you’ve gotta know how much of your RIB is taxable.

 And guess what?
-To no one’s surprise, the IRS method for computing the amount of your SSI that is taxable is not super simple.
+To no one’s surprise, the IRS method for computing the amount of your RIB that is taxable is not super simple.

 Below is my attempt to create what I could not find online – a description of the algorithm that is not in the language of IRS worksheets.